 - The Fettered: He will uphold the law.
-Prosecutors who try to bend the law to get someone convicted have found, much to their agony, that the Judge takes this very seriously.
+Prosecutors who try to bend the law to get someone convicted and get caught doing so have found, much to their agony, that the Judge takes this very seriously.

 - Flanderization: He becomes progressively more gullible and clueless over the course of the original trilogy.
 This is alleviated a bit in Dual Destinies, though.

-- Genius Ditz: The judge is silly and absentminded, while also being dumbfounded by modern technology such as computers and emails.
+- Genius Ditz: The Judge is silly and absentminded, while also being dumbfounded by modern technology such as computers and emails.
 It's been noted he once wasted an entire day looking for his dentures only to later realize they were in his mouth the whole time.
-He is nevertheless an expert on the law, accurately describing Double Jeopardy and Ballistic Markings and giving profound speeches on the law.
+He is nevertheless an expert on the law, accurately describing the definitions of Double Jeopardy and Ballistic Markings, and gives profound speeches on the law.
 He is also bilingual, capable of English and fluent Spanish.
 It has been stated that he could have become a lawyer himself but chose to remain a judge.

 - Head Pet: He's not the owner of the pet in question, but in Dual Destinies Taka will occasionally perch on top of his head.

 - Heroic BSoD: Has a minor one when he finds out that the witness testimony he gave out himself proved to be unreliable in AAI.
 He's rendered unable to do anything before Edgeworth gets him to snap out of it so he can continue his job.
 Considering how minor the provocation was, Edgeworth and Franziska are understandably annoyed.